maniospas/infos/README.md

 - drivers/ — framebuffer, keyboard, and process management subsystems
 - Makefile — build and run automation
 - bootstrapping.txt — toolchain setup instructions

+**Notes:**
+- *malloc* or *realloc* are expected to return NULL if they try to allocate more than half (or even lower numbers) of remainder memory.
+This is due to the buddy memory management system.